 For researchers, a habit is any action that is automatically triggered by a cue in our environment.
-For example, we wash our hands (action!) after going to the bathroom (cue!), without consciously meaning to.
-This action-cue relationship is key to adding a successful new habit to your routine.
+For example, we wash our hands (action!) after going to the bathroom (cue!), without consciously thinking about it.
+This -ue-action relationship is key to adding a successful new habit to your routine.

 Our brains are wired to love the cognitive efficiency of habits.
 Linking repeated behaviors to the cues that turn up over and over in our environments frees up our brains to think about other stuff.
 But there’s a limit to the load of behaviors that our brains can put on autopilot.
 Habits need to be small enough to run almost on their own.

-You have big goals: you want to be in optimal health as you prepare to become a dad.
-You want to boost your sperm count, increase your sperm motility, and give yourself and your partner the best possible chance of a healthy pregnancy and child.
+You have big goals: you want to be in optimal health as you prepare to become a parent.
+Men, you want to boost your sperm count, increase your sperm motility, and give yourself and your partner the best possible chance of a healthy pregnancy and child.
+Ladies, you want to lay the groundwork for a healthy conception, pregnancy, and postpartum experience.
 By giving your goals expression in microsteps, even on the busiest days, you’ll set yourself up for success.

 Just don’t stop!
 Health habits are a long-term game.
 It can take some trial and error to figure out the right cue for your new habit.
 When you notice your new habit making a positive impact on your goals, it’s important to celebrate.
 In fact, taking note of small wins has been linked to increased creativity and productivity.
-Plus, all that positive cheerleading is going to make you a great dad.
+Plus, all that positive cheerleading brings you and your partner together.